-Myth One: A "nice" insurance adjuster is looking out for your best interest and will give you all the benefits in which you are entitled.
+Myth One: A "nice" insurance adjuster is looking out for your interests and will give you all the benefits in which you are entitled.

 It is important to understand that an insurance adjuster does not have a moral or legal obligation to ensure you receive all workers' compensation benefits in which you are entitled.
 They may be nice to you, but they are not looking out for your interest.